-The requirements described here are in addition to the general degree requirements for the Master’s Programs in the Faculty of Engineering and Computer Science
+The requirements described here are in addition to the general degree requirements for the Master’s Programs in the Gina Cody School of Engineering and Computer Science

 Students may specialize in one of the following branches: a.
 Industrial Control Systems; b.
 Materials and Composites; c.
 Mechanical Systems; d.
 Thermofluid Engineering.
 Students must complete 45 credits in courses.
 Courses must be selected as follows:

 - A minimum of 16 credits chosen from the courses listed in one of the following specialization areas:

 - Industrial Control Systems: MECH 6021, 6061, 6621, 6631; ENGR 6071, 6301, 6411.

 - Materials and Composites: MECH 6441, 6501, 6511, 6521, 6541, 6561, 6581.